Catrionamcd/ViewsIt-Site/README.md

 ![alt text](assets/images/Channel-Manage-Screen.png)

-* Only channels created by the current user logged in are accessible on the page
+* Only channels created by the current user logged in are accessible on this page
-* If a logged in user requests a new channel this will be visible on their page with a status of 'Draft' and no other user will be able to see or post to the channel.
+* If a logged in user has created a new channel, this will be visible on their page with a status of 'Draft'.
+No other user will be able to see or post to this channel until it has been approved by the super user/administrator of the site.

 ![alt text](assets/images/Draft-Channel-Screen.png)

 * The new channel requested must be approved by the site super user/administrator before the channel changes to status of approved.
-* The channel will be approved by the supreuser/administrator in the django dashboard.
+* The channel will be approved by the super user/administrator in the Django dashboard.

 ![alt text](assets/images/Publish-Channel-Dashboard.png)